 Hold on to your wallet if you have to insure a car in Los Angeles.
-On average, insuring a car in Los Angeles County is going to cost you somewhere around $1,900 per year, slightly higher than the California average, but that’s heavily weighted to the number of cars here.
+On average, insuring a car in Los Angeles County is going to cost you somewhere around $2,000 per, slightly higher than the California average, but that’s heavily weighted to the number of cars here.

 We pulled data from a number of sources to try and figure out what insurance cost in Los Angeles, on average, for a male driver in his 40s with a clean driving record and no accidents.
 Remember, this is a GUIDE to what insurance is going to cost.
 Your mileage is going to vary widely depending on what you drive, where exactly in LA you live, and a number of other factors.